shuseel/Ethical-Hacking-Lab-Projects/ReadMe.md

 ## Objectives

 The objectives of this Final Capstone Activity are to conduct a complete penetration test, starting with reconnaissance and then launching exploits against vulnerabilities.
 It also proposes the remediation for the exploits.
-This assessment was done in the form of a cybersecurity capture the flag exercise, which allows us to use our ethical hacking skills to locate files that contain flag values.
+This assessment was conducted in the form of a cybersecurity capture-the-flag exercise, which enables us to utilize our ethical hacking skills to locate files containing flag values.
 In this project, we will use the tools to exploit vulnerabilities that were discovered while reaching the goal.

 The following are the main objectives of this assessment.